Cesare Maccari: Mature work in Rome

 Maccari designed and completed the frescoes for the cupola of the Basilica di Loreto, completed in 1890 to 1907, and which replaced the frescoes of Cristoforo Roncalli, from the second decade of the 17th century, which had badly deteriorated.
 The museum adjacent to the Basilica has the preparatory studies and paintings by Maccari.
 They depict events that led to the proclamation of the dogma of the Immaculate Conception in 1854.

 In later life, Maccari became a lecturer at the Accademia di San Luca in Rome.
-He became paralyzed while he was working on the Palace of Justice in Rome in 1909 and as a result stopped working as an artist.
+He became paralyzed while he was working on the Palace of Justice in Rome in 1909, and as a result, he stopped working as an artist.
 Among his pupils were Cesare Bertolotti and Giuseppe Aureli.
 He died in Rome in 1919.